lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 ### Turing and Church at Princeton

 Turing was working at the exact moment that many researchers were converging on the idea of "effective calculability".
 In keeping with my suggestion to read the original papers, let me recommend Church's [An Unsolvable Problem of Elementary Number Theory](https://doi.org/10.2307/2371045).
+To be honest, it is a tough read, but it puts you into the context of the time.
 Here we find a definition of the $\lambda$-calculus, a definition of recursive function (in the sense of Kleene/Gödel) and some undecidability results for the existence and equivalence of normal forms in the $\lambda$-calculus.
 Church and Kleene had already proved the equivalence of the $\lambda$-definable functions and recursive functions; during Turing's time at Princeton, the equivalence between the $\lambda$-definable functions and the Turing-computable was also proved, establishing the Church-Turing thesis: that the effectively computable functions are precisely the functions in those mathematically equivalent classes.

-As is often remarked, this thesis cannot be proved because "effectively computable" is not a precise concept.
+As is often remarked, this claim cannot be proved because "effectively computable" is not a precise concept.
 The Turing-computable functions can be regarded as a generous class because they include many functions that cannot be computed in the lifetime of the universe for more than a tiny number of values.
 Examples are easily produced with the help of [Ackermann's function]({% post_url 2022-02-09-Ackermann-example %}).
 If we define $f(n) = A(n,n)$, we cannot hope to compute even $f(4)$.